unitaryfund/mitiq/README.md

 See the [getting
 started](https://mitiq.readthedocs.io/en/stable/guide/guide-getting-started.html)
-guide in [Mitiq's documentation](https://mitiq.readthedocs.io) for a complete walkthrough of how to use mitiq.
-For a quick preview, check out the following snippet for a simple example of Mitiq in action:
+guide in [Mitiq's documentation](https://mitiq.readthedocs.io) for a complete walkthrough of how to use Mitiq.
+For a quick preview, check out the following
+snippet:

 ```python
 import numpy as np